papicella/snyk-api-demos-apj-se/REST-api/projects_by_org_id/README.md

 # projects_by_org_id

-Python script to view project targets for a gievn ORG
+Python script to view project targets for a given ORG

 ## Prerequisite